 Chin augmentation is a way to create a more appealing shape in the chin area.
 This might include making it sharper, more rounded, or less pebbly.

 We use special dermal fillers and muscle relaxant chin injections for chin augmentation and chin enhancement at our Armadale (Melbourne) clinic.
 The products that we use for this result in very little swelling or bruising, so downtime is very minimal.
 Some swelling may be seen for up to two or three days, but not longer.
 These chin injections can have a lasting impact, sometimes up to two years.
 Muscle relaxant injections last three or four months.
-Most chin augmentation procedures need to be repeated, as they are not permanent, but this is a benefit – as your face changes as you age, we can update your chin to suit the rest of your face as part of your anti-ageing and beautifying strategies.
+Most chin augmentation procedures need to be repeated, as they are temporary, but this is a benefit – as your face changes as you age, we can update your chin to suit the rest of your face as part of your anti-ageing and beautifying strategies.

 The faces that get the most pronounced benefit from chin augmentation are those people with a small or underwhelming chin.
 We can build a small chin up, but reducing a large or square chin can be a bit more advanced.
 (We can definitely make a large chin smaller, but the process is different.)